bueltge/debug-objects/readme.txt

 == Changelog ==
 = 2.1.7 =
 * Update for [issue #2](https://github.com/bueltge/Debug-Objects/issues/2)
+* Markup Fix on Settings page for WP 3.4

 = 2.1.6 =
 * Fix on activation for add the custom table